Ciprofloxacin in Brief

 factors for tendon damage include use of corticosteroids, hypercholesterolemia,

-gout, rheumatoid arthritis, advanced age, long-term dialysis, and
+gout, rheumatoid arthritis, advanced age, long-term dialysis, and renal transplantation.

 - Peripheral neuropathy (peripheral nervous system side effects).

 The symptoms of neuropathy include pain, burning, tingling, numbness,

 and/or weakness, or is found to have deficits in light touch, pain,

 temperature, position sense, vibratory sensation, and/or motor strength.